cybershifttech/unifi-offline-monitor-n8n/README.md

 Activate Workflow: Save the workflow and toggle the "Active" switch in the top-left corner to ON.

 Your UniFi monitoring is now live! ✨

+⚠️ Disclaimer:
+This workflow is provided “as is,” without any warranty or guarantee of performance.
+Use at your own discretion.

+💡 Use Case:
+Perfect for MSPs, network admins, and Unifi enthusiasts who manage remote sites and need reliable offline alerting beyond the standard Unifi notifications.